 If you’re in a free state and you’re trying to be as practical as possible, then the AR-15 is going to be your obvious go-to.
 But if you want a retro-style rifle, then I’m going to have to give some points to the Mini-14.

-Whereas, the AR-15 has a bunch of complicated, unconstitutional laws about its format in many states.
+Whereas, the AR-15 has a bunch of complicated, unconstitutional laws regarding its format in many states.

 If you’re staying in a hotel and ended up having to use your gun in self-defense, the last thing you want to do is end up in prison because you don’t have the right bullet button on your AR-15.